GavinSC34/Bushfire-Protection-System/README.md

 As well, the system can be started by

 • a start switch (‘start and run’ switch)

-• mobile phone switch linked to the system via the home WiFi and thus the internet.
+• a smart phone app switch linked to the system via the home WiFi and thus the internet.

 If the WiFi is unavailable the sensors will still work automatically.
-The mobile phone app also reads the temperature and smoke, allowing monitoring from many kilometres away – provided the WiFi is working and the internet is available.
+The phone app also shows the temperature and smoke, allowing monitoring from many kilometres away – provided the WiFi is working and the internet is available.
 Phone towers have been disabled in past major bushfires.
+While a 12v system is designed for the 240v power supply going down, you may want to consider an arrangement that can start on 240v and switch to 12v only if needed.
+This refinement is not included here.

 Development of the concept is welcomed.

 ---------------------------------------------

-<b>Automated Sprinkler System for Bushfire Protection</b>

-The project aims to protect the house from bushfire when we are told to evacuate.
-There is a likelihood of losing both mains electricity and mobile phone coverage in a major fire.
-We have limited water to fight fires and do not have ‘off the grid’ solar power available.
-Your situation might be different of course, you might even have the luxury of a piped, good pressure, water supply.

-<b>Concept</b>

-Use a deep cycle battery and 12 volt pump to spray water around the house.
-Since a small pump has limited capacity, use a single board computer or micro-controller to sequentially control a number of spray or sprinkler lines.
-A number of ‘triggers’ are built into the controller, the idea being that the system can be waiting while actively monitoring for a trigger to start the pumping.
-The triggers utilise temperature and smoke sensors programmed to automatically start the pump at critical thresholds:

-• high temperature

-• sudden rise in temperature

-• heavy smoke

-• elevated temperature plus smoke

-As well, the system can be started by

-• a start switch (‘start and run’ switch)

-• mobile phone switch linked to the system via the home WiFi and thus the internet.

-If the WiFi is unavailable the sensors will still work automatically.
-The mobile phone app also reads the temperature and smoke, allowing monitoring from many kilometres away – provided the WiFi is working and the internet is available.
-Phone towers have been disabled in past major bushfires.

-While a 12v system is designed for the 240v power supply going down, you may want to consider an arrangement that can start on 240v and switch to 12v only if needed.
-I haven’t attempted this refinement.

-<i>And the cost? </i>
+<i>What will it cost? </i>

 Each situation will be different.
 For those with off-grid power and a large dam, there is less infrastructure.
 Much of the work involves siting sprinklers, leading hoses to them, and fitting solenoid valves and wires.
 The micro-controller costs are surprisingly low but learning to code Arduino boards and the Blynk phone app is a steep learning curve for those not immersed in IT.
-My code is freely available as an example.
+The code is freely available as an example.

 <i>Is it worth doing?</i>

 While an automated spray/sprinkler system cannot guarantee your home will survive a bushfire, it should certainly improve your chances.
 With climate change and more forceful evacuation messages it should provide better peace of mind, if not save your situation.
 Do you have to evacuate?
-Legally, in most jurisdictions, the answer is no. However it is usually the safest option if done early.
+Legally, in most Australlan jurisdictions, the answer is no. However it is usually the safest option if done early.
 Consider not only your safety, but the safety of fire fighters.

 <i>How good is the science?</i>

 The short answer is, it’s early days.
 Smoke sensors have been around for years and are utilised in building fire systems and smoke alarms.
 Temperature sensors are likewise proven items, as anyone with a home weather station can attest.
 Micro-controllers drive anything from washing machines to coffee makers.
 Phone apps are ubiquitous.
 What isn’t known is what level to set the ‘triggers’.
 How long to spray for?
 Will it be enough water in high wind?
-What can go wrong in my situation?
-The battery will pump continuously for maybe an hour, and longer with intermittent pumping.
+What can go wrong in your situation?
+The battery will pump continuously for maybe an hour, longer with intermittent pumping.
 Is that enough?
 Will the electronics be robust enough?
 All these can be considered however, and adapted to your situation.
 Plus, we need many installations and many tests before final guidelines can be provided.

 <b>Water</b>

-Properties such as mine without a (reliable) water supply will need a water tank.
+Properties without a reliable water supply will need a water tank.
 A 4600 litre tank, minimum, is suggested for a small to medium sized house.
-More water is needed to protect sheds and outbuildings in addition.
-The tank(s) are dedicated to fire safety in the summer.
+More water is needed to protect sheds and outbuildings.
+The tank(s) are best dedicated to fire safety in the summer.

 <b>Hardware for water distribution</b>